 For now, the best advice to guard against this virus is not to click on suspicious links or open attachments from unknown sources.
 Check the reliability of a link by hovering your cursor over it to make sure the URL matches the hyperlink.

 For better data security, experts have also advised users to remove apps you don’t use.
-Overall, it would be best to seek the services of a professional IT solutions and IT security expert.
-This way you will be better protected against any attacks and also have a sound back-solution in case of any untoward incident.
-Contact us
+Overall, it would be best to seek the services of professional IT solutions and IT security expert.
+This way you will have better protection against ransomware attacks and also have a sound back-solution in case of any untoward incident.
+Contact us.